jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 ## I don't have time for this

 Some people say <q>I don’t have time for this</q> or <q>I can’t do it right now</q> when facing the idea of supporting more browsers or case scenarios.
 And hey, I understand.
-If you don’t have the budget or the time, but have considered the options before taking each decision, then ok, maybe next time. **You tried shooting for the best solution, but it’s not viable**, good job.
+If you don’t have the budget or the time, but have considered the options before making each decision, then ok, maybe next time. **You tried shooting for the best solution, but it’s not viable**, good job.

 Those I don’t get are the ones that just **don’t care at all** and just want to make their work **easier**.
 I feel like they don’t respect their users.
 Could it be that they don’t know the potential of doing things this way, of doing things _right_?